Everything You Need To Know About Rosacea

 What is the best way to cover it up without exacerbating the symptoms?

-Ahluwalia recommends using mineral-based makeup [from brands like BareMinerals and Ilia, for example], adding that products with a green tint can help counteract the redness that comes with rosacea.
-If you wear makeup, it’s important to remove it properly—opt for micellar water to melt the makeup instead of harsher facial wipes, then cleanse your face with a gentle hydrating cleanser and cold water.
+Ahluwalia recommends using mineral-based makeup [from a brand like Ilia, for example], adding that products with a green tint can help counteract the redness that comes with rosacea.
+If you wear makeup, it’s important to take it off properly with a makeup remover—opt for micellar water to melt the makeup instead of harsher facial wipes, then cleanse your face with a gentle hydrating cleanser and cold water.
 Ahluwalia recommends choosing cleansers with a pH of 5.5 [such as Fresh’s cult Soy Face Cleanser or La Roche-Posay Toleriane Dermo-Cleanser], which is similar to that of your skin.

 Below, we’ve rounded up a few products that may help keep rosacea in check.